uzh/katts/README.md

 Revision History
 ================
+3.5.0-SNAPSHOT    - fixed bug in FileGraphPatternReader where it would emit bindings even though not all triple patterns
+                    were matched, but only all variables had been bound.

 3.4.2-SNAPSHOT    - json-sendgraph uses real ids and not mapped ones

 3.4.1-SNAPSHOT    - graph pattern reader now outputs all matches